The Awful Truth (1937) Directed by Leo McCarey. Irene Dunne, Cary Grant, Ralph Bellamy (91 min).

 Skippy was a wire-haired fox terrier born in 1931.
 His owner-trainers were Henry East and his wife, Gale Henry East.
 Gale Henry was one of the first women to have her own series of short comedies, capitalizing on her oddball appearance (some have suggested she was the model for Olive Oyl).
 Her most oft-shown films have her in support of Charley Chase, as in “Mighty Like a Moose.”
 Henry East was a prop man at MGM, and in cinema’s early days, animals were considered live props.
 If a dog was needed for a scene, East would find and train them, a job he had been doing since 1923.
 He discovered his talent as a trainer (and spotter of canine talent) when he trained a dog to play dead for a long shot in one of his wife’s comedy shorts.
 His success soon brought others seeking trained dogs to the Easts, and they realized they had a skill that Hollywood could use.
 East Kennels was the home of most 1930s and 40s dog actors.
 Skippy was first a bit player, starting when he was one year old.
 He was not distracted by the lights and activity on the sets, even though his breed had a bad reputation of being unpredictable.
 Being able to follow directions was vital in the days when films were shot quickly and retakes necessitated by undisciplined actors, human or animal, cost the studio too much money.

 “Probably only McCarey, with his zest for comic routines and improvisatory style, would have had the nerve to do what this movie does: to bank almost everything on the screwball couple themselves.
 There is no murder mystery, no social satire, no music or dancing, no gallery of supporting comic stooges, no sentiment or gestures towards populism—almost, in fact, no plot.
-There is 'only' Irene Dunne and Cary Grant, the wittiest couple of them all” (Harvey).
-In fact, this technique is similar to the comedy McCarey devised for Laurel and Hardy, where many of the laughs came from the comedians' stares into the camera, or exasperated looks at each other rather than any particular comedy business.
+There is ‘only’ Irene Dunne and Cary Grant, the wittiest couple of them all” (Harvey).
+In fact, this technique is similar to the comedy McCarey devised for Laurel and Hardy, where many of the laughs came from the comedians’ stares into the camera or exasperated looks at each other rather than any particular comedy business.
 Clearly, there are relatively few incidents, but each is milked to the extreme, for example, as the camera lingers on the faces of Dunne, Grant and Ralph Bellamy as Grant’s new amour, Dixie Belle Lee does her tasteless nightclub act.
+There are seven songs in this film, each of them ending in disaster.

 Robert Kalloch and one of his nutty designs for Irene Dunne

 (Portrait photos (rather the worse for glue) from anonymous movie star scrapbook, Dunne in silver lame from March, 1934 Photoplay magazine, production still from The Talkies by Daniel Blum, costume check photo from Hollywood Costume Design by David Chierichetti.
-Sources include The Runaway Bride by Elizabeth Kendall, Screwball by Ed Sikov, Romantic Comedy in Hollywood by James Harvey, Who the Devil Made It by Peter Bogdanovich, “Irene Dunne” by James C. Madden in the December, 1969 Films in Review, Stan and Ollie by Simon Louvish, Asta biography adapted from "Asta aka Skippy" by Robert Grayson in Fall 2009 Films of the Golden Age ).
+Sources include The Runaway Bride by Elizabeth Kendall, Screwball by Ed Sikov, Romantic Comedy in Hollywood by James Harvey, Who the Devil Made It by Peter Bogdanovich, “Irene Dunne” by James C. Madden in the December, 1969 Films in Review, Stan and Ollie by Simon Louvish, Asta biography adapted from “Asta aka Skippy” by Robert Grayson in Fall 2009 Films of the Golden Age), Irene Dunne: First Lady of Hollywood by Wes.
+D. Gehring, Cary Grant by Marc Eliot, Cary Grant: A Class Apart by Graham McCann.